Join the movement

 Can I get advance royalties through Amuse?

-If you are already getting a substantial amount of streams on your catalog, you can apply to get access to up to six months of your upcoming royalties with their automated advance services: Fast Forward and Early Access.
-They offer from $10 up to over tens of thousands of dollars per advance.
+If you are already getting a substantial amount of streams on your catalog, you can apply to get access to up to six months of your upcoming royalties with their automated Royalty Advance service.
+They offer from $10 up to over tens of thousands of dollars per advance, based on your prior streaming data.
+Anyone who distributes through Amuse can be considered for Royalty Advances.

 Does Amuse promote your music?